dciancu/unifi-protect-unvr-docker-arm64/README.md

 > [!IMPORTANT]
 > Disconnect the docker host from the internet during the initial console setup, else it will auto update and may
 > break the container.
 > Also remember to disable auto update of the console and applications in the console settings.
+> Make sure you have read the below section on [Issues running systemd inside docker](#issues-running-systemd-inside-docker).

 > [!TIP]
-> Works on Raspberry Pi (tested with Pi 4 model B 4GB)
+> Works on Raspberry Pi (tested with Pi 4 model B 4GB on Debian 12 Bookworm)

 ## Usage